 We felt we didn’t need dimming control in bedrooms or the Kitchen.
 The kids love being able to change the color in their room with just a touch of the tap switch.
 No more having to get out their phone or tablet to change the lamp color.

-The dimmer switch is attached to the wall via the self adhesive tape, so installations were simple.
+The dimmer switch is attached to the wall via self-adhesive tape, so installations were simple.
 This switch can then be removed because it is held to the backing plate via strong magnets.
 I love this as I can take the dimmer off the wall and sit on the couch to watch TV or a movie.
-Our lights can then be conveniently turned on and off quickly, because I have the remote in my hand.
+Our lights can then be conveniently turned on and off quickly because I have the remote in my hand.

 The only side effect is sometimes we forget to place the Hue Dimmer back onto the wall so it gets lost behind the couch cushions.

-For more information check out the Philips Hue Dimmer switch manual pdf
+For more information check out the Philips Hue Dimmer switch manual.

 I have no issue buying from online stores but would prefer to buy locally.
 It’s a shame the local stores often mark these products up so high it hurts my hip pocket.

-This is an interesting issue, there are no instructions that I could find on how to do a hard reset for the Hue compatible dimmer switch.
-The reason you may want to do this is if your dimmer stops working with your hub, is not reachable or is not being recognised by the Philips Hue App.
+This is an interesting issue, there are no instructions that I could find on how to do a hard reset for the Hue-compatible dimmer switch.
+The reason you may want to do this is if your dimmer stops working with your hub is not reachable or is not being recognized by the Philips Hue App.

-Waite a few minutes for you hub to recognise the dimmer and you are good to go.
+Waite a few minutes for you hub to recognize the dimmer and you are good to go.